molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

 FAME Atom Environment Fingerprints
 -------------------------------------
-The FAME (Fast Atom Environment) Atom Environment Fingerprints represent the local environment around atoms in molecules.
+The FAME Atom Environment Fingerprints represent the local environment around atoms in molecules.
 It provide a high-resolution view of the molecular landscape, making them especially valuable for tasks like similarity searching, compound clustering, and structure-activity relationship studies.
 Their detailed representation can capture nuances that more generic fingerprints might overlook, offering a more refined perspective on molecular structures.

 The following code snippet calculates and outputs the FAME descriptors of the provided molecules.